-This is the third and last part of the interview I made with Raf, a sergeant I met during a training in Castelnaudary.
-I hope you enjoyed our discussion about his daily life and career in the French Foreign Legion.
+This is the third and last part of the interview I made with Raf, a sergeant of the French Foreign Legion I met during a training in Castelnaudary.
+I hope you enjoyed our discussion about his daily life and career.

 Aron : How often were you in contact during this mandate?
 That’s what people ask most often.